Mission History in Indonesia

 Mid-1980s: A seminary is organized to train evangelists and pastors.
 Various WELS pastors serve as theological instructors and advisors until 1994.

-1994: Suspension of seminary program and withdrawal of WELS pastors because of difficulties that arose from outside the church.
+1994: WELS suspends the seminary program and withdraws pastors because of difficulties that arose from outside the church.
 Later in the year, one WELS pastor returns as theological advisor.

-1995: Six nationals ordained as pastors and four assigned as vicars.
-There are six congregations and four exploratory posts.
+1995: Six nationals are ordained as pastors and four are assigned as vicars.
+There are six congregations and four exploratory preaching stations.

-1998: Seminary is re-opened.
-Theological advisor’s family is evacuated but later returns.
-Five new students enroll in the seminary.
-A satellite seminary is established in Central Java.
+1998: The seminary is reopened.
+The theological advisor’s family is evacuated, but later returns.
+Five new students enroll in the seminary, and a satellite seminary is established in Central Java.
 National pastors begin teaching in the seminary.

 2001: Five more men complete seminary studies and are immediately assigned to the growing number of congregations.
 After the September 11 attacks, the theological advisor’s family is permanently recalled to the United States, a year and a half earlier than planned.

-2002: Gereja Lutheran Indonesia has 11 congregations and nine exploratory posts, representing a 60% growth in membership in two years.
-Twenty-one national workers serve.
+2002: Gereja Lutheran Indonesia has 11 congregations and nine exploratory preaching stations, representing a 60% growth in membership in two years.
+Twenty-one national workers are serving the church.

 2003: Gereja Lutheran Indonesia is accepted into fellowship with WELS.

-2004: Possibilities for outreach by Gereja Lutheran Indonesia in Papua, Nusa Tenggara Timur (NTT), and East Java are explored.
+2004: Possibilities for outreach by Gereja Lutheran Indonesia in Papua, Nusa Tenggara Timur, and East Java are explored.
 The final step in the proposal for a transition is accepted by the Board for World Missions.

 2005: Gereja Lutheran Indonesia sends a pastor and an evangelist to begin work in Papua.
 It also joins the Confessional Evangelical Lutheran Conference (CELC).